528why/HuyuWu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am **Huyu Wu (伍胡宇)**, a first-year Master's student at the [Institute of Computing Technology, Chinese Academy of Sciences (ICT)](http://www.ict.cas.cn/).
 Currently, I am exploring the frontiers of **Agentic Search** as a **Search Algorithm Intern** at **Xiaohongshu (RED)**.

-My previous research background covers **Dataset Distillation** and **Time Series Analysis**, where I explored methods for efficient data representation and robust forecasting.
+My previous research background covers **Dataset Distillation** and **Multimodal Large Language Models**, where I explored methods for efficient data representation and modality bias.
 I am always open to discussions and potential collaborations!

 You can find my more research interests on <a href='https://scholar.google.com/citations?user=ehxjrc8AAAAJ'><img src="https://img.shields.io/badge/Citations-86-blue.svg?logo=google-scholar"></a>